T-Obuchi/AcceleratedCVonMLR_python/README.md

 * currentry, pip installation is not supported yet.

 # DESCRIPTION
-Using estimated weight vectors *wV* given the feature data *X* and the class *Ycode* for multinomial logistic regression penalized by *L1* norm, this program computes and returns an approximate leave-one-out estimator (LOOE) and its standard error of predictive likelihood.
+Using estimated weight vectors *wV* given the feature data *X* and the class *Ycode* for multinomial logistic regression penalized by elastic net regularizer, this program computes and returns an approximate leave-one-out estimator (LOOE) and its standard error of predictive likelihood.
 All required modules are in the "accelerated_cv_on_mlr" package.
 Note that this program itself does not contain any solver to obtain *wV*.
 Please use other distributed programs for the purpose.

 # Requirement
 * NumPy